namburu96/InteractiveInvestors/README.md

 Checking all the header links available in the Interactive Investors website(https://www.ii.co.uk/).

-Done using Selenium with Python programming.
+Done using Selenium with Python programming in BDD(Behaviour Driven Development) style.